lisieux-s/lisieux-s/README.md

 ### Hello!
-* Inspired by the drive to create
+Inspired by the drive to create, I seek to write software that will help us be happier, healthier human beings.

 * Full-Stack Dev student at Driven Education
 * Biomedical Engineering and Neuroscience student at UFABC
-* I seek to write software that will help us be happier, healthier human beings

 ### Languages and tools:
 <span>